cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - what medicine works best for this virus
 - what medicines should be taken?
 - yes it did take ibuprofen
+- HAVEN'T YOU GOT A CURE YET
+- Is there any treatment yet?
+- Does hydrpxilechloroqin cure thrthe virus as the USA president trump claims
+- Hydroxychloroquine

 ## intent:prevention_respiratory_hygiene